yasir2000/openwrt-oldwiki-md/OpenWrtNVRAM.rst

 }}}

 Type {{{ifup dmz}}} to perform the configuration, and modify {{{/etc/init.d/S40network}}} so that this is done when your box is next rebooted too.
 See DemilitarizedZoneHowto for more details.

+Another possibility is that if you don't need a separate WAN port, you could get rid of vlan1 and configure vlan0 so that all 5 ports are on the LAN subnet.
+Going to the other extreme, you could configure five separate vlans and have a five-port ethernet router.

 == Wireless Configuration ==
 Although the wifi_* variables can be used to configure the IP network settings of the wireless interface, the default setting is to include the wireless interface in lan_ifnames and leave the wifi_* variables unset.
 If you remove the wireless interface from the lan bridge (which you MUST do to use ad-hoc mode) configure the wifi_* variables according to the general settings above.